What Is a Government Debt Relief Program?

 Reality: In many cases, IRS and student loan debt forgiveness programs are based on your ability to pay.
 So, while they reduce the amount you owe, they may not completely eliminate your debt.

 Reality: The application process may take some time.
-But, there are many resources and support systems available to assist you.
+But there are many resources and support systems available to assist you.
 With the right guidance, you can work through the application process.
-Doing so is generally easier than living with high debt payments for years to come.

-By debunking these myths, you can better understand what government debt relief programs can offer.
-That puts you in position to decide whether they might be right for you.
+Now that we've debunked these myths, you can better understand what government debt relief programs can offer.
+That puts you in a position to decide whether they might be right for you.
 These programs are designed to help, not to add more stress.
 It's worth exploring your options.

 Government debt relief programs don’t cover all types of debt, but there are other options that can help.
 Private specialists and hardship programs can provide support and solutions.